-Great Expectations was first published in serial form in the United States in Harper’s Weekly published from November 1860 to August 1861 and in All the Year Round from December 1860 to August 1861.
+Great Expectations was first published in serial form in the United States in Harper’s Weekly between November 1860 and August 1861 and in the United Kingdom in All the Year Round from December 1860 to August 1861.
 In October 1861, Chapman and Hall published the novel in three volumes.

-In 2002, Great Expectations was included in a Guardian poll of a the top 100 books of all time, nominated by writers from around the world (the only one of Dickens works to make the 100).
+- In 2002, Great Expectations was included in a Guardian poll of a the top 100 books of all time, nominated by writers from around the world (the only Dickens work to make the 100).

-You can read all of Great Expectations on The Circumlocution Office, discover the main characters or read leading quotations or follow locations used in the novel in our Great Expectations Trail.
-If you want the location of particular Great Expectations pages or chapters for reference or academic purposes you can use our study links page.
+You can read all of Great Expectations on our website, discover the main characters, read leading quotations or follow locations used in the novel in our Great Expectations Trail.
+If you want the web address of particular Great Expectations pages or chapters for reference or academic purposes you can use our study links page.